Special Workshops at Penland

 This workshop will integrate hand papermaking and cyanotype printing.
 We’ll make paper from sustainably harvested plants and traditional fibers and create sheets using deckle boxes and multiple pulps.
 Using cyanotype and anthotype, we’ll create photograms from foraged plants and photographs from digital negatives.
 Cyanotype creates blue images that can be toned to other colors.
 Anthotypes are made with photosensitive plant emulsions.
 Working in both the photo and papermaking studios, students will build a supply of handmade papers, print unique images, and learn to create environmentally conscious artwork at home.
 All levels.

 May: studio artist; teaching: Rhode Island School of Design, Women’s Studio Workshop (NY), Brown University (RI), Louisiana State University, Pyramid Atlantic (MD); residencies: White Mountain National Forest (NH), Guadalupe Mountains National Park (TX); public art: Rhode Island State House, T.F.
 Green International Airport (RI).
 Lindsey: studio artist; teaching: Rhode Island School of Design, Massachusetts College of Art and Design; solo exhibitions: Vermont Center for Photography, Griffin Museum of Photography (MA), Danforth Art Museum (MA); publications: New York Times Lens Blog, BBC Mundo, Photo District News, New Scientist.

 August 22-28, 2021

 Hillary Waters Fayle

-Assistant professor and head of fibers at Virginia Commonwealth University; exhibitions: Blue Spiral 1 (NC), Sager Braudis Gallery (MO), Pensacola Museum of Art (FL), Ellen Noel Art Museum (TX).
+Assistant professor and head of fibers at Virginia Commonwealth University; exhibitions: Blue Spiral 1 (NC), Momentum Gallery (NC), Sager Braudis Gallery (MO), Pensacola Museum of Art (FL), Ellen Nöel Art Museum (TX).